Frequently Asked Questions (FAQs)

 19. Q. What is BART doing to keep escalators in service?

 A: BART has 177 escalators and most are 30-40 years old.
 We've increased staffing and the number of certified techs to work on the units.
 We've also implemented new technology to better track parts and repairs while focusing on preventative maintenance to help prevent longer outages.
-BART plans to renovate and replace some of our busiest units and to build additional protective canopies to shield the escalators from weather and damage.
+BART is working to renovate and replace some of our busiest units and build additional protective canopies to shield the escalators from weather and damage.
+For an update on these efforts click here.

 The tool updates every minute using real time data generated by BART’s internal maintenance system.
 When an escalator is taken out of service for any reason, the advisory will become active once a maintenance crew member enters the details into the system.